ISO 9001:2015 Certified

 316 Stainless Steel Flange Dimensions

-The addition of 2–3% molybdenum is what separates Grade 316 from Grade 304.
-Molybdenum stabilises the passive oxide film on the steel surface in the presence of chloride ions, preventing the localised breakdown that leads to pitting and crevice corrosion.
-Grade 316L reduces carbon content to 0.03% maximum to prevent sensitisation during welding.
-Grade 316H increases carbon to a minimum of 0.04% for improved creep strength in high-temperature pressure vessel applications.
+The 2–3% molybdenum addition is what separates Grade 316 from 304 — it stabilises the passive film against chloride ions, preventing the localised breakdown that causes pitting and crevice corrosion.
+316L reduces carbon to 0.03% max to prevent weld sensitisation, while 316H raises carbon to 0.04% min for improved creep strength in high-temperature vessels.

 Chromium (Cr)16.00 – 18.00%16.00 – 18.00%16.00 – 18.00%